Text

 S3-A-01 · Sepsis Recognition and Escalation · D-05 Critical

 It is 0340.
-The attending is not physically in the unit.
+Dr. Martinez (ED attending) is the named attending of record and is in another bay.
 What is your immediate response?

 A